anadeem717/AutoCommute/README.md

 2. **Twilio Account:** Create a Twilio account if you don't already have one.
 You'll need your Twilio Account SID, Auth Token, and phone number to paste into the program.

-3. To automate this at a specific time/day, you can run this on a task scheduler on a computer.
+3. To automate this at a specific time/day, you can run this program on a task scheduler on a computer.